jacobsaltzman/jacobsaltzman/README.md

 - 👋 Hi, I’m @jacobsaltzman
 - 👀 I’m interested in making web-apps, creating and playing board games and puzzles, and playing music.
-- 🌱 I’m currently learning Ruby on Rails, Kubernetes, AWS and amplify, and backend dev tech stacks.
+- 🌱 I’m currently learning Rust and Next.js.
-- 💞️ I’m looking to collaborate on video game programming, full-stack website building, APIs and tool creating, white-hat hacking, and any other fun projects.
+- 💞️ I love writing in PHP, Python, Ruby, and Javascript.
 - 📫 How to reach me ...

 -     https://www.linkedin.com/in/jacob-saltzman/